ergoplatform/oracle-core/docs/specs/Basic-Oracle-Pool-Spec.md

 3. Output #1 has Ergs equivalent to: `[Input #1 Ergs] - [Pool Payout]`
 4. Output #1 R4 is the result of the `Finalize Datapoint Function`
 5. Output #1 R5 is equal to: `[Input #1 R5] + [Epoch Prep Length] + [Live Epoch Length]`
-6. A payment box output is generated for all of the successful oracles who provided a datapoint within the hardcoded margin of error (compared to finalized datapoint in R4 of Output #1).
+6. A payment box output is generated for all of the successful oracles who provided a datapoint within the hardcoded margin of error (compared to finalized datapoint in R4 of Input #1).
 The addresses are acquired from the data-input [Datapoint](<#Stage-Datapoint>) box's R4.
 7. A (potentially second) payment box output is generated for the collector who's address is in R6 of Output #1.
 8. Each payment box has a total amount of Ergs inside equal to the `[Oracle Payout Price]`.
 9. Each data-input [Datapoint](<#Stage-Datapoint>) box has an R5 that is equal to Input #1 box id.